-Switzerland’s political and commercial stability, and the fact that a number of hotels have been owned and operated by the same family for the past 200 years, have contributed to the high survival rate of historic guestbooks, which contain information about people from all over the world.
+Switzerland’s political and commercial stability, legal requirements in all the cantons regarding mandatory visitor registration, and the fact that a number of hotels have been owned and operated by the same family for the past 200 years, have contributed to the high survival rate of historic guest books, which contain information about people from all over the world.
 Many of these valuable artifacts remain buried away in hotel basements and local archives, however, and need to be made available electronically so that researchers and mountain enthusiasts alike can use and enjoy them.

 Guest books have taken several forms from the eighteenth century onward.
-We have found at least three types of documents, including, in the fanciest hotels, guest books divided into columns organized by name, surname, nationality, point of departure and destination, and where clients also left their signatures and a few scattered comments; Livres des étrangers, registers filled in by innkeepers and based on passports; and finally, in the smaller hotels, inns and huts, guest books that were usually less structured and contained more numerous, detailed and longer visitors’ comments.
-In the early twentieth century, finally, guestbooks mainly served the compulsory registration mandated by the state.
+We have found at least three types of documents, including registers divided into columns organized by name, surname, nationality, point of departure and destination, and, on occasion, comments; Livres des étrangers, registers filled in by innkeepers and based on passports; and finally, in the smaller hotels, inns, huts, museums, etc. blank-paged books that were usually less structured and contained more numerous, detailed and longer visitors’ comments as well as images and poems.
+By the early twentieth century, guestbooks and registers mainly served the compulsory registration mandated by the state.

 Sketch of Welsh, English and French alpinists, guestbook from the Hotel Riffelberg, Zermatt, July 1864 (photo courtesy of the Matterhorn Museum, Zermatt)